pablocasares/normalizer/docs/functions/filter_functions.md

 }
 ```

 The StartWithFilter doesn't match.
-But if we have next JSON message:
+But if we have the next JSON message:

 ```json
 {